 References

 • Zhu, T., Ren, M., He, Z., Tao, S., Li, M., Bu, D., & Zhang, H. (2024).
 Accurate structure prediction of immune proteins using parameter-efficient transfer learning.
-Journal Name.
+Journal of Chemical Theory and Computation.